darktable-org/dtorg/content/blog/2012-10-23-whats-involved-with-adding-support-for-new-cameras/2012-10-23-whats-involved-with-adding-support-for-new-cameras.md

 **Panasonic Aspect Ratio's**
 Most modern cameras which output RAW files, also allow the user to set non sensor native aspect ratio's.
 So even if the sensor has a real world aspect ratio of 4:3, you can have the camera automatically center crop your images to for example 3:2.
 This usually only affects JPEG output, leaving the output RAW still at an uncropped full resolution at it's original aspect ratio 4:3.
 Panasonic cameras are different however, they actually seem to crop the RAW images themselves, which means every aspect ratio mode needs it's each set of parameters.
 For most Panasonic cameras we have data for the 4:3 mode, but often not for the other modes.
-When we don't have data for the other modes Darktable falls back to use LibRaw, which may or may not work properly.
+When we don't have data for the other modes darktable falls back to use LibRaw, which may or may not work properly.
 If you own a Panasonic camera, please check the file below, if your camera has defined support for all four aspect ratio modes (4:3/3:2/16:9/1:1):

   * [https://github.com/darktable-org/darktable/blob/master/src/external/rawspeed/data/cameras.xml](https://github.com/darktable-org/darktable/blob/master/src/external/rawspeed/data/cameras.xml)